Apple TV 4K vs. Roku Ultra: Where Does Roku Stick Plus Fit?

 - Don’t cut the cord if you don’t have a basic understanding of technology.
 You’ll use many apps that each have a different interface.
 Streaming may create more headaches than you already have with cable.

 - Once you pay for a streaming service, you can use it on all of your devices without paying again, but most services only allow a certain number of simultaneous streams.

 - Apple TV 4K supports both HDR formats: HDR10 and Dolby Vision.
 Dolby Vision audio is supported too.

 - Apple TV has an app store like the one on iOS.
-The App Store has every popular video streaming app, including Prime Video, Vudu, Hulu, Netflix, Showtime, HBO, Sling TV, AT&T TV, and YouTube TV.
+The App Store has every popular video streaming app, including Prime Video, Vudu, Hulu, Netflix, Showtime, HBO, Disney+, Sling TV, AT&T TV, and YouTube TV.

 - Netflix, Prime Video, Epix, Vudu, FandangoNOW, and Apple TV (app) have 4K HDR content available.

 - The only major missing service is Spotify, but you can AirPlay Spotify to Apple TV from your phone.

 - YouTube has a substantial 4K content library, but because it uses the VP9 video format, which isn’t supported, the content only plays in 1080p.